 |IT550||IT316 and IT411|

-- You are required to take and pass IT513 🌐 Writing and Critical Thinking for the IT Professional in your first term.
+- You are required to take and pass IT513 🌐 Research and Writing for the IT Professional as your first course.

 - If, for any reason, you are required to complete additional capstone hours during your program, you may complete them during the normal course of study or you may contact your Student Advisor to secure an extension.
 IT596 IT Graduate Capstone Extension Course is taken after IT595 Master's Capstone in Cybersecurity Management and is for the specific purpose of providing a means for capstone project or thesis completion.
 Approval of the Dean or the Department Chair is required for enrollment in IT596 IT Graduate Capstone Extension Course.
 If an extension is granted, the University will not charge tuition for the extension course; however, you will be required to pay the normal resource fee.

 Certification, State Board, and National Board Exams